Maniac Mansion (TV series): Differences from the game

-While ostensibly an adaptation of the eponymous 1987 computer game, Maniac Mansion shares several superficial similarities with its source material, but is vastly different in terms of plot, tone and characterization.
+While ostensibly an adaptation of the eponymous 1987 computer game, Maniac Mansion shares various superficial similarities with its source material, but is vastly different in terms of plot, tone and characterization.

-The premise of the game (an homage to horror and science fiction B movies) follows a group of teenagers who venture into a dilapidated mansion to rescue their kidnapped friend.
-The mansion is inhabited by the homicidal Edison family, consisting of Dr. Fred, a deranged scientist who is possessed by an evil meteorite, his wife Edna, a sex-starved sadomasochistic nurse, their son Weird Ed, a paranoid paramilitary survivalist, and their pets Green Tentacle and Purple Tentacle, a pair of sentient, ambulatory tentacles.
+The premise of the game (an homage to horror and sci-fi B movies) follows a group of teenagers who venture into a dilapidated mansion to rescue their kidnapped friend.
+The mansion is inhabited by the homicidal Edison family, consisting of Dr. Fred, a deranged scientist who is possessed by an evil meteorite, his wife Edna, an erotic-starved sadomasochistic nurse, their son Weird Ed, a paranoid paramilitary survivalist, and their pets Green Tentacle and Purple Tentacle, a pair of sentient, ambulatory tentacles.

-Whereas the television series was produced for a family audience, the tone of the game was decidedly more adult, featuring risqué black comedy and surreal violence, as well as LucasArts's traditional style of offbeat humor and slapstick, which was entirely omitted from the television adaptation.
+Whereas the television series was produced for a family audience, the tone of the game was decidedly more adult, featuring raunchy black comedy and surreal violence, as well as LucasArts' traditional style of offbeat humor and slapstick, which was entirely omitted from the television adaptation.
 The game's original characters are also completely absent from the series, with the notable exception of Dr. Fred Edison, whose character was drastically altered from an insane antagonist with a balding, elderly appearance in the game to a clumsy but good-natured family man in his forties in the television show.

 The most overt thematic connection the series had to the game was the setting of a mansion housing an extraterrestrial meteor.
 The meteor itself is seldom referenced in the show, although it is prominently featured in the opening credits of the first season via an expository newspaper clipping, revealing it to have been discovered underneath the mansion by Fred's grandfather Louis Edison.
-Throughout the series, Fred can be seen conducting various experiments by either harnessing the meteor's supernatural powers, or experimenting on the meteor itself.
+Throughout the series, Fred can be seen conducting several experiments by either harnessing the meteor's supernatural powers, or experimenting on the meteor itself.

 Ron Gilbert and Gary Winnick, the designers of the original Maniac Mansion, have never made any public comment on their opinion of the television series, but in Day of the Tentacle, LucasArts' 1993 sequel to Maniac Mansion, the television show serves as a minor plot point in which protagonist Bernard Bernoulli must help collect the royalties that Dr. Fred was promised from a vaguely explained in-universe television series based on the events of the first game.